yumengyang/yumengyang/README.md

 -->
 # Yumeng(Summer) Yang 🌞

 Hi there, I am Summer, currently a second year PhD student at the University of Texas Health Science Center at Houston.
 I am proundly been supervised by Dr. Roberts Kirk who is an NLP expert at UTHealth, and Dr. Ludmir Ethan who is an oncologist at MD Anderson.
-My research interests including Natural Language Processing(information extraction, text mining in particular) and clinical trial(prediction on survivial outcome by using Bayesian network).
+My research interests including Natural Language Processing(information extraction, text mining in particular) and meta analysis on clinical trial(prediction on survivial outcome by using Bayesian network).

 Facts about me 🌝